 Channel Crossings: In residential settings, driveways will cross over the channel, typically via culverts (pre-cast concrete, PVC, or corrugated metal pipe).

 Soils: Grass channels may be constructed from most parent soils, unless the soils are highly impermeable.
+Any imported soils must be brought to a minimum 6-inch depth prior to being tilled into the parent material.
 Soils must be able to support a dense grass growth.
 MassDEP recommends sandy loams, with an organic content of 10 to 20%, and no more than 20% clay.
 Highly impermeable soils, such as clays, are not suitable for grass channels, because they do not support dense grass stands.
 Similarly, gravelly and coarse soils may not be suitable due to their lower moisture retention capability, leading to potential die-back of the grass lining during the summer when the inter-event period between storms is longer than during other times of the year.

 Grasses: The grasses serve to stabilize the channel, and promote conditions suitable for sedimentation, such as offering resistance to flow, which reduces water velocities and turbulence.
 Select a grass height of 6 inches or less.
 Grasses over that height tend to flatten when water flows